-Dr. Auburn E. Ellis is a visual artist from KC, Missouri & based in Chicago.
+Dr. Auburn E. Ellis, founder of Studio 54oo, is a visual artist with studios in KC & Chicago.
 Painting, drawing and collage are an essential part of the artist’s practice as she explores the use of traditional mediums for art reflective of the African Diaspora.
 Rooted in ceramics and three-dimensional design, her work pushes the boundaries of texture and rhythm.
 During graduate studies at the Art Institute-Chicago, her scope of work included shows in Chicago, Prague and Italy.

 Currently, she is working on an art series related to yoga instruction.
 As a Certified Yoga Teacher making art based on these teaching experiences is an important part of merging studio practice.
 Specializing in Kemetic Yoga, the realization that yoga originated in Africa (Ancient Egypt or Kemet) was a logical extension to her doctoral dissertation.
 The dissertation was completed using an African Centered Worldview.
 As a follow up, field research was conducted in several South Asian countries, including Bangladesh and Hong Kong, which was accompanied by a photographic portfolio.
 As a member of the African Diaspora, she feels it is imperative to re-define culturally grounded aesthetic in contemporary society.
 She is currently a faculty member at School of the Art Institute-Chicago.
 In addition, Dr. Ellis has a studio located at the Chicago Ceramic Center (in Bridgeport Art Center) and Studio 54oo located at 5506 Troost in Kansas City, Missouri.